code-shaper/code-shaper-website/docs/getting-started/overview.md

 :::

 Let's get started.
-Navigate to [Setting up a monorepo](./setting-up-a-monorepo).
+Navigate to [Set up a monorepo](./set-up-a-monorepo).